Army uses helicopter to carry Vance trainer to base

 “They were excited to get the training opportunity,” said Terri Schaefer, Vance chief of public affairs.

-The 1st Aviation Combat Brigade is responsible for getting downed planes during war time, she said.
+The 1st Aviation Combat Brigade is responsible for recovering downed planes during war time, she said.

 Commented